kubernetes/dashboard/docs/developer/getting-started.md

 1. To test dashboard, run `aio/develop/run-npm-on-container.sh run test`.
 2. To check your code changes, run `aio/develop/run-npm-on-container.sh run check`.

 This container create `user` with `UID` and `GID` same as local user, switch user to `user` with `gosu` and run commands.
-So created or updated files like results of `npm run fix` or `npm run build` would have same ownership as your host.
+So created or updated files like results of `npm run fix` or `npm run check` would have same ownership as your host.
 You can commit them immediately from your host.

 ### To run container without creating cluster and running dashboard